Remember in childhood, how your grandmother used to brew a cup of ginger tea whenever someone was under the weather?

 - ginger can treat morning sickness, especially during pregnancy.

-- ginger can help to regulate blood flow in the body and thus reduce heart-related ailments.
+- Ginger can help to regulate blood flow in the body and thus reduce heart-related ailments.

-- ginger is very commonly used when it comes to treating chronic indigestion.
+- Ginger is very commonly used when it comes to treating chronic indigestion.

-- ginger with its medicinal and anti-inflammatory improves blood circulation.
+- Ginger with its medicinal and anti-inflammatory improves blood circulation.
 Ginger treats inflammation, relieves pain, and is a wonderful way of boosting overall health.

 B. Benefits of ginger tea